cyber-croc/Hashy/README.md

 ### GUI Version
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/vhSbvNh/Capture.png" alt="Capture" border="0" /></a>

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For issues, contributions, or feedback, please reach out via [GitHub](https://github.com/zanesense/hashy).

----

-### Acknowledgements

-Special thanks to the developers and contributors who have made this project possible.
-Your support and contributions are greatly appreciated.

 ---